-3.2.1 Change in emissions at global scale and contribution of the tropics vs. extra-tropics

-We now analyze the changes in the wetland CH4 emissions over one idealized D-O events and in particular during two key-periods relative to the LGM: (i) the cold period corresponding to the AMOC off phase and here denoted as analogous to a Heinrich Stadial (HS) and (ii) the warm period corresponding to the strong overturning behaviour and denoted as analogous to a Greenland Interstadial (GI).
-The LGM, the HS and the GI periods are respectively delimited by the following transient simulation years: 1-30, 10 151-180 and 301-330.
+3.2.1 Change in emissions at global scale and contribution of the tropics vs. extra-tropics corresponding to the AMOC off phase and here denoted as analogous to a Heinrich stadial (HS) and (ii) the warm period corresponding to the strong overturning behaviour and denoted as analogous to a Greenland interstadial (GI).
+The LGM, the HS and the GI periods are respectively delimited by the following transient simulation years: 1-30, 151-180 and 301-330.